-What is clickjacking, its Type and How to prevent clickjacking
+What is Clickjacking, its Type and How to prevent it?

-Clickjacking, one must be thinking, what does clickjacking mean and What is the primary goal of a clickjacking attack?
+Clickjacking, one must be thinking, what does it mean, and what is the primary goal of its attack?
 Fortunately, you have come to the right place.
 In this article, we are going to talk about clickjacking attacks and clickjacking prevention techniques.

 What is clickjacking?

-That being said, let us discuss some of the techniques of clickjacking.
+That being said, let us discuss some of the techniques of it.

 Types of clickjacking: